InterContinental Marseille Hotel Dieu: Hotel

-Between 1748 and 1752, Mansart de Lévy (Jacques Hardouin-Mansart de Sagonne), the last architect of his family, projected to rebuild the whole city hall, including the royal square in honor of Louis XV.
-This project was abandoned in favor of the reconstruction of the Hôtel-Dieu located in the backside.
-This architect had been commissioned on the spot by the king in 1752.
-His 1769 unsigned order left in Pierre Patte's famous register reads "Monuments built in France for the glory of Louis XV".
-This building project was little-known by art historians until it was identified in 1994 and published in 1996.

-Throughout January and February 1794, during the French Revolution, Marseille was known as the unnamed city (Ville sans nom), the hall narrowly escaped destruction as it was suspected to be the headquarters of the federalists.

-In 1914, architect Clastrier replaced the Mansart slate tiles, leaving a completely different design.
-These old roof tiles were featured in 18th-century engravings and paintings.
-The city hall is one of the few buildings in this district that was left undamaged by the 1943 German occupation.
-Following a decree of April 30, 1948, the building is part of the national heritage monument list.

-In 1996, a project to extend the monument and to renew the surroundings was submitted.
-The contest was won by architect Franck Hammoutène in 1999, and the works were completed in 2006.
-This allowed to renew a total indoor area of 8,300 m2 including a new consultation room, several new council rooms and a museum.
-The floor above these new rooms hosts a new public space offering 20,000 m2 between the Old Port and the Hotel-Dieu, making it the largest plaza in the city.

 Design

 Similar to numerous other buildings in Marseille built during the corresponding time period, the Hotel-Dieu exhibited French Baroque architecture, while subsequent improvements added touches reminiscent of French Rococo and Neoclassicism, and later, the Second Empire Style.
 Like many French buildings, it has a French Garden; the ruins of a 12th-century chapel is buried under it.
 A cultural exhibition of the hotel showcases some of the artifacts recovered from the chapel, some dating back over 2200 years.

-The redevelopment of the Hotel-Dieu was acceded to by AAA Bechu Agency and local Architecture firm, Tangram.
+The redevelopment of the Hotel-Dieu was acceded to by AAA Bechu Agency and local architecture firm, Tangram.
 Despite the hotel's storied history, the interior is modernistic, reflecting the Art Deco style as well as the traditional colors of the Mediterranean, orchestrated by Jean-Philippe Nuel.
-The InterContinental also prides itself in its 750m² terrace which can comfortably ensconce 160 people.
-Furthermore, the five-story hotel features twelve meeting rooms with a combined 1000 square meters of event space.
+The five-story hotel features twelve meeting rooms with a combined 1000 square meters of event space.

 Rooms

-Out of the 194 Rooms and Suites in the hotel, 22 are suites; of which 15 are Junior Suites, 6 are "Prestige Suites", and one is a Presidential Suite.
-72 Rooms, including all of the suites, overlook the Vieux-Port.
+Out of the 194 rooms and suites in the hotel, 22 are suites; of which 15 are junior suites, six are "prestige suites", and one is a "presidential suite".
+Sevennty-two rooms, including all of the suites, overlook the Vieux-Port.